codecombat/aether/README.md

 1. *planned* **Other goodies**!
 You can let your users code in [ES6](http://www.slideshare.net/domenicdenicola/es6-the-awesome-parts) now and hopefully [CoffeeScript](https://github.com/michaelficarra/CoffeeScriptRedux) soon.

 ### Development Status
 Pre-alpha!
 Watch out!
-We've converted the dev version of [CodeCombat](http://codecombat.com/) to use it, but there are many bugs and missing pieces.
+[CodeCombat](http://codecombat.com/) is using it right now, but there are many bugs and missing pieces.
 If you'd be interested in Aether were it solid and finished, *please* tell us so we can get an idea of where else it might be useful and how it should work.

+### Public TODO: Trello
+See what we're planning, comment, and vote on priorities at [the Aether Trello board](https://trello.com/b/8UkcBbDp/aether).
+If you want to tackle any issues, let me know and I'll add you.

 ### How to Use It
 In the browser, grab [build/aether.js](https://github.com/nwinter/aether/blob/master/build/aether.js) or [build/aether.min.js](https://github.com/nwinter/aether/blob/master/build/aether.min.js).
 Or in node, add `"aether": "https://github.com/nwinter/aether/tarball/master"` to your `dependencies` in `package.json` and then `npm install`.
 (This may not work yet.)
 Then, in your code: